IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - It does not disable AppReadiness, SystemEventsBroker, or BrokerInfrastructure.
 - It does not run Microsoft's historical `wnfcleanup.exe`.
 - It does not include or wrap the community `clnotifications` executable.
-- It does not guarantee complete causal attribution of WNF state creation.
-The Security-audit writer tracer may not observe the internal WNF persistence path; Procmon/ETW can still be required for call-stack attribution.
+- It does not guarantee complete causal attribution of WNF state creation across all systems.
+Procmon or ETW may still be required for call-stack attribution.
 - It does not modify printer-redirection configuration or the redirected-printer/device lifecycle that has been observed to trigger recurrence on an affected host.
 - It does not explain the currently observed host-to-host difference in `SWD\PRINTENUM` retention/reuse behavior.
 - It does not guarantee that the originating accumulation will not recur.